char/side/docs/src/faq.md

 ## Can I see the source for this site?

 Yes!
-It's in the examples folder [on GitHub](https://github.com/half-cambodian-hacker-man/side/).
+It's in the docs folder [on GitHub](https://github.com/half-cambodian-hacker-man/side).